Getting started

 intrees(model::Union{AbstractModel,DecisionForest}, X, y::AbstractVector{<:Label}; kwargs...)::DecisionList

 Return a decision list which approximates the behavior of the input model on the specified supervised dataset.
-The set of relevant and non-redundant rules in the decision list are obtained by means of rule selection, rule pruning, and sequential covering (STEL).
+The set of relevant and non-redundant rules in the decision list are obtained by means of rule selection, rule pruning, and sequential covering (stel).

 References